-If you’re new to makeup, Samira recommends choosing a palette that has everything, “A tip for all the makeup newbies who just want to have a pallete for everything, is to use the Huda Beauty Rose Gold pallete for your eyeshadow, contour, blush, and highlight.
-It has the perfect mix of colours and makes travelling so easy.
+If you’re new to makeup, Samira recommends choosing a palette that has everything, “A tip for all the makeup newbies who just want to have a palette for everything, is to use the Huda Beauty Rose Gold palette for your eyeshadow, contour, blush, and highlight.
+It has the perfect mix of colors and makes traveling so easy.
 I use this one a lot!”

 MUA, Influencer, and YouTuber Salima Aliani

 If you live for an ultra-glam Insta-feed, you need to head to Salima’s page.
 Salima’s mantra is all about balancing color, from your jewelry and headscarf to your makeup, it’s about tying together your entire look, “It’s all about complementary colors.
 A complete look should contain at least three colors.”

 “There are no real rules but if you’re already wearing a lot of colors try to keep your makeup look more subtle with neutral eyeshadows and a pretty pink lipstick,” Salima explained.